Precautions Should Take Before Garment Dyeing

 Precautions Before Garments Dyeing:

-- If possible apparel should be made from the grey fabrics of the same lot and same source.
+- If possible apparel should be made from the grey fabrics of the same lot and the same source.

-- Low quality metals should not be used as trimmings in the apparel which may be damaged during dyeing by the action of salt and alkali.
+- Low-quality metals should not be used as trimmings in the apparel which may be damaged during dyeing by the action of salt and alkali.
 If any metal component is used in the apparel, those should be made from nickel or its alloy.

 - Interlining is used in most of the apparel.
 Those types of interlinings should be used in the apparel to be dyed only recommended for garments dyeing.
-Otherwise the performance of interlining may be destroyed.
+Otherwise, the performance of interlining may be destroyed.

 - The apparel made from compactly woven cotton fabric should be dyed with hot brand reactive dyes.
-If it’s not then problem of irregular dye penetration may happen there.
+If it’s not then the problem of irregular dye penetration may happen there.

 - Crease mark may develop in the cotton garments during garment dyeing.
-To avoid such problems, special chemicals like “Imacol brand” may be used.
+To avoid such problems, special chemicals like the “Imacol brand” may be used.